Agency Risk Management and Internal Control Standards (ARMICS)

 - Transmitting the remittance data to the bank; and

 - Posting the remittance data to REDI Virginia

 Note: Your organization is responsible for any fees related to electronic payment processing charged by your bank.

-You should include these costs in addition to your agency indirect costs, as required by the Indirect Cost Recoveries From Grants and Contracts section of the current Appropriation Act and CAPP Section 20705, "Indirect Cost Recovery," to facilitate recovering the maximum indirect costs.
+You should include these costs in addition to your agency indirect costs, as required by the Indirect Cost Recoveries From Grants and Contracts section of the current Appropriation Act and CAPP Cardinal Topic 20705, Indirect Cost Recovery, to facilitate recovering the maximum indirect costs.

 Fixed Costs by Agency Schedule are available on-line for the following years:

 The purpose of this section is to provide information and facts about the Commonwealth of Virginia’s Virtual Payables program that was implemented in June 2011.
 This optional credit card program is managed by Department of Accounts separately from the Purchasing Charge Card program and offers an additional electronic payment method.
 It allows the Commonwealth of Virginia to process Accounts Payable payments to suppliers via credit card and turn around supplier payments in a short time frame.
 By agreeing to receive payments for outstanding invoices from the Commonwealth of Virginia via credit card, suppliers will realize faster payments, improved cash flow, and reduced paperwork.